ARCCA/intro_nextflow/_episodes/05-running_on_cluster.md

 ```
 {: .source}

-This defines a profile to set options in a `process`, this submits to Slurm using `sbatch` and passes the `clusterOptions`, in this case the
+This defines a profile to set options in a `executor` and `process`, this submits to Slurm using `sbatch` and passes the `clusterOptions`, in this case the
 project code used to track the work.

 ## Specifying resource